Aliases for VPS4A Gene

 GeneCards Summary for VPS4A Gene

-VPS4A (Vacuolar Protein Sorting 4 Homolog A (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with VPS4A include danon disease and hepatitis e.
-Among its related pathways are Infectious disease and Endocytosis.
+VPS4A (Vacuolar Protein Sorting 4 Homolog A) is a Protein Coding gene.
+Diseases associated with VPS4A include hepatitis e and danon disease.
+Among its related pathways are HIV Life Cycle and Infectious disease.
 GO annotations related to this gene include ATPase activity and protein C-terminus binding.
 An important paralog of this gene is KATNA1.

 UniProtKB/Swiss-Prot for VPS4A Gene